Centralized Traffic Control (CTC)

 - Remote switch blocking

 RailComm’s controllers are installed within the signaling bungalows at each control point.
 This establishes the communication between the field and the RailComm servers.
-The operation’s carried out centrally via an arrangement of DOC servers and workstations based on the dispatching needs.
-Thanks to DOC’s architecture the CTC system can be used in conjunction with other DOC applications for mainline train control such as Track Warrant Control, without the need to purchase additional infrastructure.
+The operation’s carried out centrally via an arrangement of DOC servers and workstations (based on your dispatching needs).
+Thanks to DOC’s architecture, the CTC system can be used in conjunction with other DOC applications for mainline train control, e.g. Track Warrant Control.
+Importantly, this is without the need to purchase additional infrastructure.
 RailComm’s CTC system is available on a client-server architecture or hosted as Service-as-a-Software on RailComm’s cloud.